List of awards and nominations received by Muse: American Music Awards

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.

 Best Art Vinyl Award

 The Best Art Vinyl award has been awarded since 2005 by Art Vinyl Ltd for the best album artwork of the past year.
 The award is judged by public vote from a list of 50 nominations from music industry and graphic design experts.
 In 2009, The Resistance won the award, beating Manic Street Preachers and Fever Ray to first place.
 For Best Art Vinyl 2012, The 2nd Law came in second place.